What Are the Benefits of a Roth 401(k)?

 A Roth 401(k) is similar to a traditional 401(k) in many aspects, with one main difference – it deducts your contributions post-tax.
 That way, you will likely not have to pay taxes on your distributions and income when you retire.
 It's ideal for those who expect to be in a higher income bracket come retirement.

 What Are the Tax Benefits of a Roth 401(k)?

-The Roth 401(k) investments are after tax investments.
-This means that any contributions will come out of your paycheck after you have paid income taxes.
+The Roth 401(k) investments are after-tax investments.
+This means that your contributions will be deducted from your paycheck after taxes.
 You will not get a tax break or lower your taxable income when you choose to invest in a Roth 401(k).
-However, the Roth 401(k) withdrawals are tax free, whereas you will pay taxes on the traditional 401(k) withdrawals.
+However, the Roth 401(k) withdrawals are tax-free, whereas you will pay taxes on the traditional 401(k) withdrawals.

 How Much Should I Be Contributing to Retirement?